 3. Some Dreams Are in Black and White

 When you recall your dreams you may not notice that some are in black and white.
 Soft colors tend to appear more in dreams.

-It is Indeed Possible to Control Your Dreams
+4. It Is Possible to Control Your Dreams

 Lucid dreaming is the ability to control every aspect of your dream.
 The characters, the theme, the setting, the sounds, everything.
 This ability can be learned by anyone, with a little practice you could learn how to lucid dream.

 The conscious mind can grapple with complex issues but dreaming can help resolve issues in your life.
+Often times dreams are reflective of situations in real life.
+For example, a falling teeth dream meaning can occur during a time when someone feels a sense of powerlessness.
 The phrase ‘sleep on it’ means giving your mind the opportunity to process issues in your dreamscape.
 Ever notice you may go to bed angry or upset but feel so much better after a good night’s sleep?

 The human experience is a shared one and therefore, no surprise that many dreams are universal.
-Dreaming of being naked in public, flying dreams, and dreaming of being on stage are all examples of dreams shared by all people regardless of nationality or sex.
+Dreaming of being naked in public, dreaming of being sick, flying dreams, and dreaming of being on stage are all examples of dreams shared by all people regardless of nationality or sex.

 Ever see a dog wagging its tail or moving its legs while asleep?
 Chances are it was dreaming.

 Why Are Dreams So Hard to Remember?

 Dreams are hard to remember because we are quickly distracted when we wake up.
 Keep a dream journal and try and wake as gently as possible, rather than relying on a loud alarm clock.